-I was curious to see what science had to say about this, and was actually a bit surprised to see how little research has been done on the topic.
+I was curious what science had to say, and was a bit surprised by the lack of research on the topic.
 What I did find was a mix of interesting information and rather dubious scholarship.

 Negative views of masturbation still exist, both socially and in academic circles.
 In the academic journal articles I looked at for this post, these negative views seemed to be most associated with studies that had considerable flaws.

 In a 2010 paper, researcher Stuart Brody expresses his opinion that: “It is likely that only unfettered, real [penile-vaginal intercourse] has important mood-enhancing benefits.”
 In describing the findings of another research study, he appears to confuse correlation with causation in his attempt to argue that semen-vagina contact is important, and he does a rather odd connect-the-dots with the statement that “more condom use means more depression and more suicide attempts.”

 A 2013 paper coauthored by Brody claims in its title that “immature psychological defense mechanisms are associated with women’s greater desire for and actual engaging in masturbation”.
 The authors erroneously interpreted the findings of two research studies, incorrectly stating that masturbation was associated with an increased risk of depression.
 They also suggested, with no clear basis for their claim, that there are multiple links “between masturbation, character, and risk of depression”.
 Alrighty, then.

 A paper by Das reported that self-rated happiness is inversely correlated with masturbation, i.e. there is greater happiness with less masturbation.
 He stated that in a subsection of depressed men, negative mood has been linked to increased masturbation.
 However, the paper he cites to support this claim actually says no such thing.